 A major symptom of arthritis is joint pain.
-Sometimes it’s mild; sometimes it’s intense.
-Arthritis pain can even be disabling.
-Fortunately, there are different drugs to relieve different levels of pain.
+Sometimes it’s mild, sometimes it’s intense.
+Sometimes the pain can even be disabling.
+Fortunately, different drugs can help relieve this pain.

-You can purchase two over-the-counter (OTC) pain-relieving drugs at any drugstore: Advil and Tylenol.
+Popular pain-relieving drugs that you can purchase over the counter at any drugstore are Advil and Tylenol.
 Both can temporarily relieve mild to moderate arthritis pain.

 What’s in these drugs?
 Are they safe?
 Is one better at relieving arthritis pain than the other?
-Click through this slideshow for the answers.
+What else do they treat?

-Advil is the brand name for the generic, non-narcotic, pain-relieving drug ibuprofen.
-Other over-the-counter brands names for ibuprofen include Midol, Motrin, and Nuprin.
+Advil is a brand name for the non-narcotic, pain-relieving drug called ibuprofen.
+It’s available in oral tablets and liquid-filled capsules.
+Other over-the-counter brand names for ibuprofen include Midol, Motrin, and Nuprin.

-Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID).
-It temporarily helps relieve pain by reducing tissue inflammation.
+Advil is a nonsteroidal anti-inflammatory drug (NSAID).
+It helps temporarily relieve pain and fever by reducing tissue inflammation.

-In arthritis, soft tissues surrounding the joints become inflamed, causing pain.
+In arthritis, the soft tissues surrounding the joints become inflamed.
+This causes pain.
 RA, an autoimmune disease, causes inflammation when the body’s immune system attacks the soft tissues that surround the joints.

 - constipation or diarrhea